DaveFlashNL/WebMDPro/README.md

 ## macOS
 It just works... no need to download or install any software.
-Users go to live version at: https://webmd.pro. (⚠️A Chrome or Chromium-based browser is required.)
+Users go to live version at: https://webmd.pro.
+(⚠️ A Chrome or Chromium-based browser is required.)

 #### Development changes: